IEvangelist/davidpine.net/content/blog/csharp-seven-dot-one.md

 # Pattern-matching with Generics <a target="_blank" href="https://github.com/dotnet/csharplang/issues/154"> <i class="fa fa-external-link"></i></a>

 With C# 7.0, pattern-matching was introduced -- I love talking about it and showing off what it can do!
-In my opinion it solves a lot of issues with type assertions and complex decision trees more legible and comprehensive.
+In my opinion it solves a lot of issues with type assertions and makes complex decision trees more legible and comprehensive.
 However, when it was introduced it didn't correctly support generics.
 With C# 7.1, that has changed.

 Consider the following: